L.A. Confidential (film): Principal photography

-Hanson did not want the film to be an exercise in nostalgia, and so had Spinotti shoot it like a contemporary film, and used more naturalistic lighting than in a classic film noir.
-He told Spinotti and the film's production designer Jeannine Oppewall to pay great attention to period detail, but to then "put it all in the background".
+Hanson did not want the film to be an exercise in nostalgia, and so had Spinotti shoot it like a contemporary film and used more naturalistic lighting than in a classic film noir.
+He told Spinotti and the film's production designer, Jeannine Oppewall, to pay close attention to period detail, but to then "put it all in the background".
 L.A.
 Confidential was shot at the Linda Vista Community Hospital in the Los Angeles area.
-Several famous Hollywood landmarks appropriate to the 1950s were used, including the Formosa Cafe in West Hollywood, the Frolic Room on Hollywood Boulevard, and the Crossroads of the World, an outdoor shopping mall dressed as a movie theatre where the premiere of When Worlds Collide takes place at the beginning of the film.
+Several Hollywood landmarks appropriate to the 1950s were used, including the Formosa Cafe in West Hollywood, the Frolic Room on Hollywood Boulevard, and the Crossroads of the World, an outdoor shopping mall dressed as a movie theatre where the premiere of When Worlds Collide takes place at the beginning of the film.

 Patchett's home is the Lovell House, a famous International Style mansion designed by Richard Neutra.
 Bracken's house is at 501 Wilcox Avenue in the affluent Hancock Park neighborhood, overlooking the Wilshire Country Club.
 The house required a $75,000 renovation to transform it into the Spanish-style home described in the script.
 Historic Central Los Angeles neighborhoods were used for the scenes in which the police hunt down the Nite Owl suspects, including Angelino Heights, Lincoln Heights, and Koreatown.
-The Victory Motel was one of the only purpose-built sets, constructed on a flat stretch of the Inglewood Oil Field in Culver City.
+The Victory Motel was one of the few purpose-built sets, constructed on a flat stretch of the Inglewood Oil Field in Culver City.